Lecturer 1980 to 2018

 Office Hours Contact: Email the Faculty Assistant to set up the appointment

-Terrence Tivnan teaches courses on research methods and data analysis.
+Terrence Tivnan taught courses on research methods and data analysis.
 He has helped thousands of students get off to a good start in learning about statistics and research in education.
 He received his M.A.T. in reading from the Harvard Graduate School of Education and was a first-grade teacher for several years before returning to graduate study.
-His current interests are in quantitative research and data analysis as well as in developmental and educational psychology.
-He has been involved in a wide variety of research projects, including evaluating new educational programs, studies of employment discrimination, and several studies of early literacy programs.
-His work in educational psychology examines how new skills are acquired by elementary school children.
-He is currently working on a study of writing development among elementary schools, following students from six school districts in Massachusetts.
+His interests were in quantitative research and data analysis as well as in developmental and educational psychology.
+He was involved in a wide variety of research projects, including evaluating new educational programs, studies of employment discrimination, and several studies of early literacy programs.
+His work in educational psychology examined how new skills are acquired by elementary school children.
+He has worked on a study of writing development among elementary schools, following students from six school districts in Massachusetts.

 Lecturer Terry Tivnan works with Lowry Hemphill, now a faculty member at Wheelock College, to assess the various literacy models employed by the Boston Public Schools (BPS).
 Tivnan and Hemphill evaluate the effectiveness of four early literacy models being implemented in the BPS: Success for All, Literacy Collaborative, the Mondo Balanced Early Literacy Professional Development Program and Developing Literacy First.
 More specifically, the researchers 1) examine possible differences by classroom, school, and literacy models; 2) explore the relationship between observable features of the classroom literacy environment and children's literacy growth during the first grade year; 3) characterize the variability in the levels of teacher understanding of the chosen literacy model and of early literacy development; and 4) assess whether there are qualitative differences in children's oral discourse skills and writing skills with the school's chosen model of literacy instruction.